"Not Quite a Religion": Chinese Communist Party Attracts New Followers | ExBulletin

 “Not Quite a Religion”: Chinese Communist Party Attracts New Followers

-Wang Ying is young, educated, and a firm believer in the Communist Party’s exclusive right to rule China – exactly what the increasingly conformist institution is looking for at the dawn of a new century.
+SHANGHAI: Wang Ying is young, educated, and a firm believer in the Communist Party’s exclusive right to rule China – exactly what the increasingly conformist institution is looking for as a new century dawns.

 As the governing body celebrates its 100th anniversary on July 1, current members describe an increasingly sectarian atmosphere under leader Xi Jinping, propagating successes such as his control of the coronavirus, and seen as the only viable savior for the China.